sailbot-vt/OLD-sailbot-16/README.md

  3. I2C and SMBus
  5. [GPSD](http://www.catb.org/gpsd/)

-> Note: running the build script will modify the Raspberry Pi's system files to support I2C and lower-level hardware
+> Note: running the setup script will modify the Raspberry Pi's system files to support I2C and lower-level hardware

 ## Deployment